AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 - A sending system **SHALL** be capable of providing a meaningful, valid, value in the element
 - A receiving system **SHALL** be capable of meaningfully processing the value in all parts of the complex type (since the receiver cannot anticipate which subelements might be populated)
-- A persisting system **SHALL** be capable of persisting the value in al parts of the complex type (since the persister cannot anticipate which subelements might be populated)
+- A persisting system **SHALL** be capable of persisting the value in all parts of the complex type (since the persister cannot anticipate which subelements might be populated)

 For some complex types a meaningful, valid, value can be populated with only one subelement, but usually more than one subelement is needed.